skrattaren/apf.rst/apf.rst

   stereotypical British friendly neighbourhood bobby attempting to break up a family argument or innocent street brawl.
-Nearly all my correspondents trace this stereotype directly back to the sixties BBC television series "`Dixon of Dock Green`_", where every bobby was your friend and it was perfectly acceptable for a copper to walk into a room and say "'Ello!
+Nearly all my correspondents trace this stereotype directly back to the sixties BBC television series **Dixon of Dock Green**, where every bobby was your friend and it was perfectly acceptable for a copper to walk into a room and say "'Ello!
   'Ello!
 What's going on 'ere then?".
 Calling people 'sunshine' (next footnote on the page), and signing off with "Evening, all" are apparently